Brian Boyd

 Holy Lands, Unholy Histories: archaeology before the bible; Critical Perspectives on Human-Animal Relations; Neanderthal Alterities; Noise/Sound Archaeology: excursions into the aural past; Museum Anthropology

-Brian Boyd is Director of Museum Anthropology in the Department of Anthropology.
+Brian Boyd is Senior Lecturer and Director of Museum Anthropology in the Department of Anthropology.
 Boyd has been carrying out archaeological research in Palestine/Israel for thirty years, and is currently co-director (with Dr. Hamed Salem, Birzeit University) of the collaborative Columbia/Birzeit project Building Community Anthropology Across the Jordan Valley in the West Bank village of Shuqba (partially supported by a Columbia University President’s Global Initiative Fund award).
 His publications focus on the prehistoric archaeology of the Middle East, the politics of archaeology in Israel/Palestine, critical human-animal studies, and sound/music studies.
-In 2018-19, his articles appeared in the journals Asian Archaeology and Current Anthropology, and in the Routledge volume Multispecies Archaeology.
-He is currently Co-Director of the Center for Palestine Studies, Program Director of the Center for Archaeology, and Co-Chair of the Columbia University Seminar on Human-Animal Studies.
-He is also Chair Emeritus of the New York Academy of Sciences Anthropology Division.
+In 2023-25, his articles have appeared in the journals Jerusalem Quarterly and American Anthropologist, and in the Berghan volume Alterity and Human Evolution.
+He is currently co-writing a book with colleagues Mazen Iwaisi and Jamal Barghouth entitled From Memory to Place: An Archaeology of the Nakba.
+Brian is Co-Chair of the Columbia University Seminar on Human-Animal Studies, and Chair Emeritus of the New York Academy of Sciences Anthropology Division.